 The interviews were mostly held in Russian, and the data were put together in a table (spreadsheet), aggregated and mapped.

-We are indebted to the people in the Daghestanian villages for generously sharing their (and their relatives') stories with us and for their extraordinary hospitality and tireless efforts to facilitate our research.
+We are indebted to the people in the Dagestanian villages for generously sharing their (and their relatives') stories with us and for their extraordinary hospitality and tireless efforts to facilitate our research.

-We also planned a paper edition of The Atlas of multilingualism of Daghestan, which will present the qualitative and quantitative data on multilingualism in a number of Daghestanian neighborhoods.
+We also planned a paper edition of The Atlas of multilingualism of Dagestan, which will present the qualitative and quantitative data on multilingualism in a number of Dagestanian neighborhoods.
 It will represent a wide range of ethnic contact situations, which will allow a cross-case quantitative comparison.

 Each chapter of the book will be devoted to one geographic cluster containing two to four neighboring villages.
 Each chapter will consist of a paper which describes the economic and social aspects of a particular cluster, and reports the results of our sociolinguistic survey.
 Apart from the description, each chapter will contain several maps.